NadiaSbaa/Auto-View-Predictor/README.md

 ## Random Grid Search
 A small random grid search was conducted to optimize hyperparameters and improve model performance.
+#### Note
+A small number of epochs was chosen due to resource limitations.
+This decision was made to optimize the utilization of available computational resources.
 ## Evaluation

 ### Quantitative Evaluation